Performance Evaluation

 Dilemmas |

 Performance feedback systems often tug at profound dilemmas.
 The most basic is the tension between encouragement vs. correction.
 On one hand, as a supervisor I want to reward and encourage performance and effort.
 On the other hand, I also want to provide corrective feedback that is evaluative and possibly threatening.
-A dilemmas perspective may help define some different strategies for achieving both outcomes. |
+Another dilemma is individual performance vs. team performance.
+Performance evaluations (along with their link to limijted rewards and scarce promotional opportunities) put employees into competition with each other.
+Any hope for greater collaboration or shared accountability is easily compromised. |